openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 In the first risk and usability assessment, a preliminary hazard analysis is conducted and an initial risk table is drafted.

-Risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
+The comprehensive risk analysis is performed by conducting a Failure Mode and Effects Analysis (FMEA).
 This analysis includes the following activities:

  * Identifying potential failure modes
- * Identifying potential hazards, hazardous situations and harms in collaboration with subject matter experts (e.g. physicians)
+ * Identifying potential hazards, hazardous situations and harms in collaboration with subject matter experts (e.g. physicians).
+When creating a first-time risk analysis for a product, Annex C of ISO 14971 should be checked for applicable examples.
  * Estimating probabilities for the identified items and analyzing the severity of each harm, taking into account international standards, scientific studies, public reports, expert opinions and usability data.
  * For software devices, the probability of occurrence of a hazard is assumed as 100%.
 The probability of each